dmbarbour/wikilon/docs/Runtime.md

 A special challenge with Awelon is that code can have variable input-output arities.
 This might be mitigated by specializing the code for the different arities in use, e.g. replace `a` by `a/dyn` then wherever possible replace `a/dyn` by a specific aritied `a`.

-Requiring our code is statically typed before compilation shouldn't be a problem in practice.
+Requiring our code is statically typed before compilation shouldn't be a problem in practice, and would simplify compilation to an intermediate language that has *more* types than the source language.

 Most internal functions should use unboxed static types without any dynamic checks.
 But it should also be feasible to "box" a value where needed with just enough type information for gatekeepers and conversion work.